reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/concepts/extensions/02-api-commands/03-tab-completion.md

 :::warning
 If the extensions uses a shell to execute the completion command then it might make your extension less portable as Windows users might not have access to a bash shell.

+Instead try to use the `c8y` command instead of calling a shell if possible.
 :::

 The command snippet below shows an example of a `create` command which accepts a type flag when building the request body.
 The type flag has a tab completion command which queries existing devices in the tenant, and returns a unique list of device types (only based on the first 2000 devices found).